 What does it all mean?
 It means that lenders may soon lower their minimum credit-score cutoffs for FHA borrowers.
 We do not anticipate that they will drop them all the way down to 500, where the official HUD cutoff begins.
 But we may see the industry norm drop to 600 or even into the upper 500s sometime in 2017.

 Bottom line: The only way to find out if you are qualified for an FHA loan is to apply for one.
 The lender will evaluate your credit score, your debt-to-income ratio, and other risk-based factors to determine whether or not you meet their minimum guidelines.
 And remember, standards vary from one company to the next.
 So be sure to shop around.
 You might get a "no" from one lender, and then turn around and get a "yes" from another.
 It happens all the time.

 Wells Fargo Lowered Their FHA Score Requirement to 600

-In 2014, Wells Fargo announced they were lowering their minimum credit score requirement for FHA loans from 640 to 600.
+A couple of years ago, Wells Fargo announced they were lowering their minimum credit score requirement for FHA loans from 640 to 600.
 This is big news for a couple of reasons.
 First of all, Wells Fargo generates more home loans than any other lender in the U.S. Secondly, going from 640 to 600 is a fairly large reduction.